Cheddar Pink Facts

 Cheddar Pink Physical Description

 The remarkable Cheddar Pink easily captivates and enthralls those who encounter it.
 Yet, it’s an excellent example of how Nature places no importance on size.
-That’s because this marvel of botanical beauty remains relatively small in terms of sheer physical stature.
+That’s because this true marvel of botanical beauty constitutes a relatively small variety in terms of its sheer physical stature.

-This beautiful perennial develops as a ground-hugging charmer.
-Given individual examples of the plant rarely exceed 6 in (15 cm) vertically.
+This beautiful perennial also develops as a ground-hugging charmer.
+Given that fact, individual examples of the plant rarely exceed 6 in (15 cm) vertically.
 Most, in fact, do not reach that height.
 It spreads out more, reaching a maximum measured width of approximately 12 in (30 cm).

 The impressive herbaceous species also develops as evergreen in nature.
-Typically, its many thin stalks produce copious quantities of foliage.
-These highly elongated leaves usually appear in a generally mound-shaped structure, and present a grass-green shade.
+Typically, its numerous thin stalks produce copious quantities of foliage.
+These highly elongated leaves usually appear in a generally mound-shaped structure.
+Each also typically presents a lovely grass-green shade.

-It’s the stunning flowers of the Cheddar Pink, though, that garner the most attention.
-Much like the plant they spring from, however, they do not do so due to their size.
+It’s unquestionably the stunning flowers of the Cheddar Pink, though, that garner the most attention.
+Much like the plant they spring from, however, these do not do so due to their size.
 That’s because each of these gorgeous blooms attains an average width of only about 1 in (2.5 cm).

-These the marvel produces in great abundance, though.
+These the marvel of Nature and evolution produces in great abundance, though.
 Each appears at the top of a thin, wiry stem.
 Its petals generally present a fringed appearance, as well.
 But it’s their colors that catch the eye.
 These strongly fragrant blooms range from light pink to rose in color.

 - Kingdom: Plantae